Getting past a weight-loss plateau

 Just because your weight loss has stalled, don't revert to bad habits.
 These tips can help you restart your weight-loss plan.By Mayo Clinic Staff

 Don't get discouraged.
-It's normal for weight loss to slow and even stall.
+It's typical for weight loss to slow and even stall.
 By understanding what causes a weight-loss plateau, you can decide how to respond and avoid backsliding on your new healthy habits.

 What is a weight-loss plateau?

+A weight-loss plateau is when your weight stops changing.
 Being stuck at a weight-loss plateau eventually happens to everyone who tries to lose weight.
 Even so, most people are surprised when it happens to them because they're still eating carefully and exercising regularly.
 The frustrating reality is that even well-planned weight-loss efforts can stall.

 What causes a weight-loss plateau?